microsoft/playwright/docs/src/browsers.md

 title: "Browsers"
 ---

 Each version of Playwright needs specific versions of browser binaries to operate.
-Depending on the language you use, Playwright will either download these browsers at package install time for you, or you will need to use Playwright CLI to install these browsers.
+You will need to use Playwright CLI to install these browsers.

 With every release, Playwright updates the versions of the browsers it supports, so that the latest Playwright would support the latest browsers at any moment.
 It means that every time you update playwright, you might need to re-run the `install` CLI command.